Demonstrating a broadband Photon Detection Efficiency model on VUV sensitive Silicon Photomultipliers: Modeling the photon detection efficiency

 \subsection{Input optical data}

-The complex refractive indices of silicon, $\sio$ and detection media are fixed inputs to the model, allowing the calculation of the terms $T_{Si}, W_p$ and $W_n$ in \autoref{eq:PDE}.
-To cover the wavelength range of interest, the $n$ and $k$ data for pure silicon were combined together from \cite{lithography} for the VUV (110-200~nm), \cite{nSi_aspnes} (200-750~nm) for UV-Vis and \cite{nSi_schinke} into the IR.
-This is referred to as the `default' silicon dataset.
-The $\sio$ data was taken from \cite{lithography} from the VUV-800~nm and \cite{Malitson} into the IR\footnote{Datasets were merged together and smoothed in a 50~nm region of overlap when there was small disagreement between values.}.
-In \cite{nSi_franta_full_2017} Franta \textit{et al.} presents a complex theoretical model applied to a wide range of optical measurements, yielding $n$ and $k$ values as a function of silicon purity and temperature.
-Curves for ultrapure `float zone' silicon at 150~K are used\footnote{via \url{https://refractiveindex.info/}}.
-This is referred to hereafter as the `Franta' dataset.
-For the default dataset some ad-hoc selection was required; for $\sio$ we chose the dataset from \cite{lithography} with $k=0$ down to $\sim$160~nm, consistent with measured PDE and expectations of transparency to LXe scintillation light.
-For $\si$, we consider the visible-range dataset from \cite{nSi_aspnes} to be more reliable than an alternative dataset from \cite{nSi_schinke}, which exhibited a shape inconsistent with the higher-precision Franta dataset and yielded a very poor quality of fit.
+The complex refractive indices $(n, k)$ of silicon, $\sio$ and the detection media are fixed inputs to the model for calculating $T_{Si}$ and $W_p, W_n$.
+To cover the wavelength range of interest, $\sio$ data was combined from \cite{lithography} over 110-800~nm \footnote{dataset with $k=0$ at $\sim$160~nm selected for consistency with known VUV PDE} and \cite{Malitson} deeper into the IR\footnote{Datasets merged and smoothed in 50~nm region of overlap where datasets had small disagreement}.
+The $n$ and $k$ data for pure silicon were combined from \cite{lithography} in the VUV (110-200~nm), \cite{nSi_aspnes} (200-750~nm) for UV-Vis\footnote{this dataset is considered more reliable than \cite{nSi_schinke}, which exhibited shape inconsistent with precision Franta dataset \cite{nSi_franta_full_2017} and yielded poorer fit quality} and \cite{nSi_schinke} into the IR.
+This is referred to as the `default' silicon dataset and used throughout, unless otherwise noted.
+Curves for ultrapure `float zone' silicon at 150~K are taken from \cite{nSi_franta_full_2017}, which presents a complex theoretical model yielding $n$ and $k$ as a function of silicon purity and temperature\footnote{values taken from \url{https://refractiveindex.info/}}.
+These values are referred to hereafter as the `Franta' dataset, which are used to investigate model variability with input optical data.

-The input optical data is plotted in figure \ref{fig:input_data}, including LXe data from \cite{excitonicBands_lxe_laporte_1977}, \cite{lxe_n_sinnockSmith} and LAr data from \cite{lar_lxe_GRACE2017}.
-Notably, in the NIR Franta has much lower $k$ than the default dataset.
-Selecting data for pure silicon makes the simplifying assumption that modifications to $\bar{n}$ due to the p and n dopants are negligible, avoiding the complexity of estimating doping profiles.
-This assumption is revisited in the discussion and is emphasized in section \ref{sec:fitting_the_model}, as usage of the Franta dataset significantly modifies fit parameters.
-A photoabsorptive temperature correction, described in \autoref{model:temp}, does not reduce the room temperature $k$ values of the default dataset as low as those of Franta.
+Input optical data is plotted in \autoref{fig:input_data}, including LXe data from \cite{excitonicBands_lxe_laporte_1977}, \cite{lxe_n_sinnockSmith} and LAr data from \cite{lar_lxe_GRACE2017}.
+Using pure silicon optical data makes the simplifying assumption that modifications to $n, k$ due to dopants are negligible, avoiding the complexity of including and estimating doping profiles.
+This assumption is revisited in \autoref{sec:discussion}, as usage of the Franta dataset (with lower $k$ in the NIR) significantly modifies fit parameters.
+A photoabsorption temperature correction, described in \autoref{model:temp}, does not reduce the room temperature $k$ values of the default dataset as low as the theoretically derived Franta values.